carb-manager/cm-flutter-assignment/README.md

 ## Step by step

-- Store all app strings in clean way of your choice
+- Store all app strings in a clean way of your choice
 - Add a MaterialApp with an appBar with the following title: "CM Flutter Assignment"
 - Setup a webview to load the html file located in `/assets/app.html`
 - Create a channel called `appMessageHandler` to receive messages from the website
-- Add support for sending messages to the website through `nativeMessageHandler` function.
-It receives the following argument:
+- Add support for sending messages to the website through the `nativeMessageHandler` function in provided html file.
+It has the following signature:

 ```
   nativeMessageHandler({